-Acute opioid poisoning
+Acute opioid intoxication

 A rare intoxication with opioids a large group of alkaloid analgesics mainly characterized by miosis (pinpoint pupil) respiratory depression (bradypnea/apnea) and central nervous system depression (sedation or coma).
 Other manifestations include hypotension reduced bowel motility hypothermia and hypoglycemia.
 Naloxone a competitive inhibitor of the mu-opioid receptor is a potent antagonist and is used as the antidote for opioid intoxication.

 Data from Orphanet are used to provide information on a disease's name, synonym(s), and overview.